 - General knowledge of Azure services

-And now we're starting to get a closer look at the actual resources.
+Let's try another report here.
+Cost analysis, cost over time.
+Now we're starting to get a closer look at the actual resources.
 So we can see we've got a pretty standard spend, and then these two spikes.
 Over here we've got some different filters.
-In this case what we want to do is try and drill into the resource groups, see if we can understand which resource group caused this solution to cost us more.
+In this case what we want to do is try and drill into the resource groups and see if we can understand which resource group caused this solution to cost us more.
 So there's two different resource groups shown here.
 There's an azure stack production, $641 in a day, and we can see multiple resource groups deployed.
-Looks like some couchbase, OpenAM, bunch of Linux instances and systems, which look different from the rest of the month.
-So, this is a fairly good report and has told us where we want to, and again you can drill down into a lot more options and filters and find all that information you need.
-In our case, we would just like to schedule this report to arrive to us via email, or we also get to save it to our storage account.
+Looks like some couchbase, OpenAM, a bunch of Linux instances and systems, which look different from the rest of the month.
+So, this is a fairly good report and has told us where we want to look, and again, you can drill down into a lot more options and filters and find all the information you need.
+In our case, we would just like to schedule this report to be sent to us via email, or we can also save it to a storage account.

-So before we do that, we need to set up the recipient list and/or storage account list.
+Before we do that, we need to set up the recipient list and/or storage account list.
 So I'll start with the storage account.
-So under the gear, we can see we have one provider already set up, and if we just do Add New, you can see here you have your options for a connection string, container, and you also have the choice of using AWS.
+Under the gear, we can see we have one provider already set up, and if we just do Add New, you can see here you have your options for a connection string, container, and you also have the choice of using AWS.
 In our case we already have one report store set up, so that's fine, we're gonna use that.
 Next we just want to check our email recipient list, so we have our recipient lists here.
 We can see we already have two recipient lists for budget exceeded and defaults.
-In our case, we're gonna create a new list, call it demo, demolist, and give ourselves an email here.
+In our case, we're going to create a new list, call it demo, demolist, and give ourselves an email here.
 So now that's set up.
-We can go back to our report, which was cost over time.
-And we can see the resource group filter's still on there.
+We can go back to our report, which was “cost over time”.
+And we can see the resource group filter is still on there.